- BS Electrical Engineering 2015

 Britta Anderson '15, a new member of the Alumni Board of Directors, says that she didn’t choose Michigan Tech—Michigan Tech chose her.
 “I was visiting for the Leading Scholars competition.
 My host, along with some other hosts and scholars, were down at Prince's Point enjoying the late evening snowfall.
 The moment that I crested the hill walking back up is forever solidified in my mind's eye.
 In that moment, I was no longer a high school senior, but a student already at Michigan Tech.
 From that moment on, Michigan Tech was the place for me.”

-“Michigan Tech students are driven, motivated, and crazy smart.
+“Michigan Tech students are driven, motivated, and smart.
 These qualities have helped tremendously at work.
 While you learn theory in school, having skills such as these are really what counts when you learn the job specific skills.”

 Britta was a member of the Huskies Pep Band, Society of Women Engineers, Mu Beta Psi, the Electrical and Computer Engineering Undergraduate Board, Undergraduate Student Government, and Husky Tae Kwon Do while at Michigan Tech.
 She also worked as a tour guide, an orientation team leader, and as a Multiliteracies Center coach.

 After two years, three cities, and four rotations, Britta is a now graduate of the Engineering Entry Program (EEP) at Consumers Energy and works as a Circuit Engineer.
 Britta is the secretary of the steering committee Pride Alliance of Consumers Energy (PACE), which was formed shortly after she joined Consumers Energy as a full time employee.
 Britta has used her voice to become a strong ally for LGBT persons at Consumers Energy.
 With her support, Consumers Energy has started to offer transgender health benefits.